mkpbd/javascript-studay/readme.md

 ![1687350238648](image/readme/1687350238648.png)

 We can easily notice similarities between this and the previous picture.
 Theinsertion points are actually the same, but this method inserts HTML.

+The method has two brothers:

+1. elem.insertAdjacentText(where, text) – the same syntax, but a string of text is inserted “as text” instead of HTML,
+2. elem.insertAdjacentElement(where, elem) – the same syntax, but inserts an element.